 The significance of chiral separation is its role in chemical drugs that are used for human disease treatment and in fine chemicals such as insecticides, fungicides, insect sex pheromones, plant growth regulators, food additives, spices, etc. One part has one to two chiral centers.
-Many studies have shown that single-configuration chiral molecule is usually a stereoisomer that has utility value, but its mirror image molecule is useless or even harmful.
+Many studies have shown that a single-configuration chiral molecule is usually a stereoisomer with utility value, but its mirror image molecule is useless or even harmful.
 Therefore, it is necessary to study the physicochemical properties of chiral substances that are enantiomers to each other, and obtain a single chiral enantiomer that is beneficial to the human body and the environment.

-The method for the purification of enantiomers by high performance liquid chromatography (HPLC) and supercritical fluid chromatography (SFC) is generally referred to as the continuous adsorption and desorption of compounds between the stationary phase (the column) and the mobile phase so that different compounds can be separated.
+Enantiomeric separation is a key step in the development of new chiral drugs.
+The enantiomeric compounds have exactly the same physical and chemical properties except for the opposite direction of polarized light deflection, so it is difficult to separate them.
+Traditional methods (crystal resolution method, enzyme resolution method, etc.) have great limitations.
+HPLC has become the most widely used method for enantiomeric separation.
+The method for the purification of enantiomers by HPLC and SFC is generally referred to as the continuous adsorption and desorption of compounds between the stationary phase (the column) and the mobile phase so that different compounds can be separated.
 Because different compounds have different forces between the two (stationary phase and mobile phase).
 Some chiral substances and spatial isomers have almost the same polarity, so they are difficult to separate.
 Therefore, special chiral columns are needed to separate them for purify.